microsoft/react-native-windows/docs/e2e-testing.md

 Here are the artifacts that are produced during the build:
 - error screenshots of the app when a test failed
 - test run XML - this contains some information like the name of the wdio test that failed and the JS stack
-- tree dump outputs - you can compare these to the masters to see if there is a the difference responsible for the test failing.
+- tree dump outputs - you can compare these to the output of the main branch to see if there is a the difference responsible for the test failing.
 - crash dumps of the e2e test app (ReactUWPTestApp)

 You can access these by going to the AzureDevOps run for your PR and clicking on the artifacts link: